LeulTew/advanced-computer-diagnosis/README.md

 - 🔍 **Transparency First** – Inspect what the system knows, why it reached a decision, and how evidence shifted confidence.
 - 🧱 **Composable Architecture** – Clear separation of inference, knowledge, persistence, and experience layers makes extension painless.
 - 🗣️ **Natural Language & Voice** – Seed diagnoses with free text or optional speech-to-text (Vosk) before guided questioning.
+- 🖥️ **Web Control Room** – Serve the single-page assistant from `web/server.pl` to diagnose from the browser with searchable symptoms and live status feedback.
 - 🌐 **Multi-language Prompts** – Switch between English and Spanish instantly; extendable to more locales.
 - 📊 **Built-in Analytics** – Session summaries, JSONL logging, and quick stats on total runs and top causes.